trento-project/ansible/README.md

 ### SUSE LINUX ENTERPRISE USERS

-This playbook assumes that the server where you are going to install trento-server has an activated license of one of the supported OSs, with the modules (Change `x` to match your current version)
+**This playbook requires that the host where you are going to install trento-server has an activated license** for one of the supported OSs, with the following modules (Change `x` to match your current version):

 - Basesystem Module 15 x86_64 - `SUSEConnect -p sle-module-basesystem/15.x/x86_64`
 - SUSE Package Hub 15 x86_64 - ` SUSEConnect -p PackageHub/15.x/x86_64`